 We have prepared a draft environmental assessment in accordance with the NEPA (42 U.S.C.
 4321 et seq.).
-We have preliminarily concluded that authorizing the nonlethal, incidental, unintentional take by Level B harassment of up to 3,160 takes of 460 sea otters from the Southwest Alaska stock in the specified geographic region during the specified activities during the authorization period would not significantly affect the quality of the human environment and, thus, preparation of an environmental impact statement for this proposed IHA is not required by section 102(2) of NEPA or its implementing regulations.
+We have preliminarily concluded that authorizing the nonlethal, incidental, unintentional take by Level B harassment of up to 544 takes of 37 sea otters and by Level A harassment of up to 70 takes of 7 sea otters from the Southcentral Alaska stock in the specified geographic region during the specified activities during the regulatory period would not significantly affect the quality of the human environment and, thus, preparation of an environmental impact statement for this proposed IHA is not required by section 102(2) of NEPA or its implementing regulations.
 We are accepting comments on the draft environmental assessment as specified above in DATES and ADDRESSES.

-Endangered Species Act
+Endangered Species Act (ESA)

 Under the ESA (16 U.S.C.
 1536(a)(2)), all Federal agencies are required to ensure the actions they authorize are not likely to jeopardize the continued existence of any threatened or endangered species or result in destruction or adverse modification of critical habitat.
-Because the Southwest Alaska stock is listed as threatened under the ESA, prior to finalizing the proposed IHA, if warranted, the FWS will complete intra-Service consultation under section 7 of the ESA on our proposed issuance of this IHA.
-These evaluations and findings will be made available on the FWS's website at https://ecos.fws.gov/ecp/report/ biological-opinion.
+The specified activities would occur entirely within the range of the Southcentral Alaska stock of northern sea otters, which is not listed as threatened or endangered under the ESA.
 The authorization of incidental take of sea otters and the measures included in the proposed IHA would not affect other listed species or designated critical habitat.